The Pattern of Departure

 The crew row onward, until the island falls beneath the horizon, until Odysseus no longer calls out for release.
 Finally, they rest upon their oars, remove the wax from their ears, and free their captain.

-This myth teaches us something essential about elsewhere addictions: willpower alone is insufficient.
-Odysseus, the greatest hero and wanderer of ancient myth, a man renowned already in legend while he still lived, was powerless in the face of the Sirens' call.
+This narrative teaches us something essential about elsewhere addictions: willpower alone is insufficient.
+Odysseus, the greatest hero and wanderer of ancient myth, a man renowned already in legend while he still lived, was powerless in the face of the Sirens’ call.
 He would have surrendered his life, and those of his crew, to the haunting song.
-It's an impulse typical not only of hallucinogen users, spiritual seekers, and addicts of the online elsewhere, but of human nature itself: to let go and fall into enchantment.
+It’s an impulse typical not only of hallucinogen users, spiritual seekers, and addicts of the online elsewhere, but of human nature itself: to let go and fall into enchantment.

-Environmental Constraints: The ropes physically prevent him from acting on his impulse.
+From an ecological dynamics perspective, Odysseus’s strategy is instructive.
+He doesn’t rely on his own strength or discipline.
+Instead, he modifies the constraints.
+The ropes physically prevent him from acting on his impulse.
 The wax prevents the crew from hearing the call.
-These are external structures that make certain actions impossible.
+These are environmental constraints—external structures that make certain actions impossible.

-Social Constraints: The crew serves as a constraint system, actively maintaining Odysseus's bonds even when he begs for release.
+The crew serves as a constraint system, actively maintaining Odysseus’s bonds even when he begs for release.
 They provide the relational structure that holds when individual willpower fails.

-Temporal Constraints: The strategy depends on moving through the dangerous zone.
-The constraints only need to hold for a limited time, until the ship passes beyond the Sirens' range.
+The strategy depends on moving through the dangerous zone.
+The constraints only need to hold for a limited time, until the ship passes beyond the Sirens’ range.

 This is how we must think about working with elsewhere addictions.
 We need to create constraint systems—environmental modifications, relational structures, temporal boundaries—that support the person when their own regulatory capacity is overwhelmed by the call of departure.
 Asking someone to resist through willpower alone is asking them to do what even Odysseus could not.